e-n-f/wchar-clarification-request/README.md

 * Defining `nextc32type` (on the model of the BSD `nextwctype`) as a way to enumerate character classes.
 * Defining the order of digits in `char32_t`, or adding `c32digit` and `digitc32` functions to do the conversion.
 * Defining `c32at`, `c32next`, and `c32post` conversion functions that operate as idiomatic equivalents to `*cp`, `*cp++`, and `*++cp`.
+* Systematically referring to `char` objects as "bytes" rather than "characters" throughout the standard.

 ## Goals